6 Top Earning Therapist Specialties in 2025

 If you don’t feel comfortable putting your life on hold to go back to school, or you are unable to dedicate four-plus years to studying, followed by an indeterminate amount of apprenticeships, internships, and other licensing requirements, all is not lost.

-There are plenty of high-paying therapy specialties that don’t require a lot of free time or the up-front costs of a lengthy education.
+There are plenty of high-paying therapist specialties that don’t require a lot of free time or the up-front costs of a lengthy education.
 Here are some of the top-earning mental health careers that don’t require licenses or specialized degrees.

 5. Substance Abuse Counselor